-Inappropriate Content - Inappropriate content id unacceptable and includes explicit or implicit references to:
+Inappropriate Content - Inappropriate content is unacceptable and includes explicit or implicit references to:

 - Alcohol, tobacco, or drugs

 - Gangs

 - Obscene language or nudity

 - Bullying or harassment

 - Discriminatory or prejudicial behavior

+- Acts of Violence and Vandalism or the search for weapons

 Charging Guidelines - Chromebooks are intended for use at school each day.
 Students will retain their original device each year while enrolled at Pemberton Township High School.